Skip to Content

 In truth, this ice is more like ice slivers than actual crushed ice, but if your fridge has this facility, it can help create beautiful mojitos on a hot summer’s day.

-Any ice cubes dropping into that container are trapped between the two sets of blades, shattering in seconds.
+Any ice cubes dropping into that container are trapped between the two sets of blades, shattering in about seven seconds.
 These slivers are what falls into your glass or cocktail shaker.
 That container is where the ice drops from when you push the ‘Crushed Ice’ button on your refrigerator door.

 This gas expulsion is avoided by boiling the water before freezing, and the ice is as clear as your water source allows.